QZee-Ltd/qzee-app-privacy-policy/privacy-policy.md

 ## How We Store Your Information

-Your information is securely stored using AWS.
+Your information is securely stored using AWS and MongoDB.

 We will retain your personal data only for as long as is necessary for the purposes set out in this Privacy Policy.